chrisgnovi/novi.github.io/_pages/cv.md

 Boulder is an industry leader in Machine Vision Technology.
 As a company, we tackle the most challenging problems from the high-performance machine vision of currency to saving endangered birds at wind farms through machine learning.

 * Software Engineer, September 2019 - Present
-  * Building a big data web dashboard for the Identiflight Aerial Detection System (Full-Stack: C#, Python, JavaScript, HTML, CSS, SQL, Docker)
+  * Building a big data web dashboard for the Identiflight Aerial Detection System (Full-Stack)
+  * Built a Convolutional Neural Network (CNN) image classification labeling GUI for verifying and training.

 ### Zepto Life Technology, March, 2018 - August 2019